wp-sayed/sayed.me/readme.md

-## Frontend Startup template for development
+## Portfolio template for development
-This is a startup template for frontend development.
-Any one can use this template for design any kind of projects.
+portfolio template for frontend development.
+Any one can use this template for create portfolio website.

 #### Features